 Short duration PQ disturbances or PQ events : voltage sags, voltage swells & voltage transients

 Continuous & steady state PQ disturbances : harmonics, notches, flickers, imbalance etc.

 Electromagnetic Interference (EMI) is a phenomenon (voltage disturbances etc), while Electromagnetic Compatibility (EMC) is the ability of devices and systems to function in their electromagnetic environment without faults.

 Power quality disturbances are low frequency conducted voltage disturbances in the frequency range of 0 kHz – 9 kHz, and are a part of the EMI environment for electrical systems.

 Quality of supply depends on many factors during the transfer of electricity from the power station to your substation.
-For example, cable quality, lightning strike, 3rd party interference, your internal system etc…can contribute to the quality of your electricy supply.
+For example, cable quality, lightning strike, 3rd party interference, your internal system etc…can contribute to the quality of your electricity supply.